 Variation(s), Rachid Ouramdane (France)

-Baby Doll, Orchestre Chambre de Paris, directed by Marie-Eve Signeyrole (France)
+Baby Doll, Orchestre Chambre de Paris, direction Marie-Eve Signeyrole (France)

 Franchir la Nuit, Rachid Ouramdane (France)

 SUNNY, Emanuel Gat Dance (France)

 52 Portraits (solo video creation), in collaboration with Jonathan Burrows, Matteo Fargion, Hugo Glendinning / Sadlers Wells (UK)

 Levée des Conflits, Boris Charmatz (France) Tate Modern, London